Farhad Kazemi (academic): Career

 Farhad Kazemi spent four decades at New York University (NYU), where he played a central role in the development of both the Department of Politics and Middle Eastern Studies.
 He began his tenure in 1971 and eventually rose through the academic ranks, becoming a full professor in 1988.
 In 1996, he received a joint appointment in the Departments of Politics and Middle Eastern and Islamic Studies.
 Upon his retirement in 2011, he was named professor emeritus.

 Over the course of his academic career, Kazemi held multiple leadership roles at NYU.
 He served as chair of the Department of Politics during three separate terms, was director of the Hagop Kevorkian Center for Near Eastern Studies on two occasions, and acted as interim dean of the Graduate School of Arts and Science.
-From 1999 to 2003, he served as vice provost for global affairs, overseeing NYU’s international academic initiatives.
+From 1999 to 2003, he served as vice provost for global affairs, overseeing NYU's international academic initiatives.

 Kazemi also held visiting academic appointments at several institutions internationally.
-These included St. Antony’s College at the University of Oxford, Moshe Dayan Center for Middle Eastern and African Studies at Tel Aviv University, Princeton University, the University of Pennsylvania, and NYU’s campus in Prague.
+These included St. Antony's College at the University of Oxford, Moshe Dayan Center for Middle Eastern and African Studies at Tel Aviv University, Princeton University, the University of Pennsylvania, and NYU's campus in Prague.

 He has served as president of both the Middle East Studies Association of North America (MESA) and the Society for Iranian Studies (cofounder).
-He is a former editor of the journal Iranian Studies', served as a Trustee of the Encyclopedia Iranica, and was a member of several academic and policy organizations, including the Council on Foreign Relations.
+He is a former editor of the journal Iranian Studies', served as a Trustee of the Encyclopædia Iranica, and was a member of several academic and policy organizations, including the Council on Foreign Relations.
 Kazemi also was an active member of the Board of Trustees of The American University in Cairo (AUC).

 Kazemi received research grants and fellowships from the Ford Foundation, Rockefeller Foundation, U.S. Department of State, U.S. Department of Education, Social Science Research Council, and several academic and cultural institutions.
 His research has covered topics such as political participation, urbanization, civil society, and cultural change in the Middle East.

 Kazemi was a member of the 13-member U.S. Advisory Group on Public Diplomacy for the Arab and Muslim World, a congressional commission formed in the early 2000s.
-The group’s 2003 report concluded that animosity toward the United States in Muslim-majority countries had reached “unprecedented levels” and offered recommendations to improve America's image, including increased investment in public broadcasting and education initiatives.
+The group's 2003 report concluded that animosity toward the United States in Muslim-majority countries had reached “unprecedented levels” and offered recommendations to improve America's image, including increased investment in public broadcasting and education initiatives.

 He has also participated in State Department–sponsored public diplomacy tours and lectures across the Middle East, Europe, and East Asia, particularly in the wake of the September 11 attacks.
 He also was the coconvener of annual academia-intelligence conferences for which he was given an award.
-Kazemi has served as a consultant to the White House (President Jimmy Carter), the State Department (Secretary Madeline Albright) and the Defense Department.
+Kazemi has served as a consultant to the White House (President Jimmy Carter), the State Department (Secretary Madeleine Albright) and the Defense Department.
 He has been interviewed by various media outlets on current affairs (The New York Times, Washington Post and PBS).